 Notice that people with less education and lower incomes were more likely to have their first child by “accident” than people with more education and higher incomes.
 They were also more likely to have their first child as a teenager.
 These are the groups that we might expect, on average, to have less knowledge about birth control and less access to (especially more effective forms of) birth control.
 Given that our society is class segregated, members of these groups may also be surrounded by other people who “just happened” to have kids.
 The ideology of near-perfect control of reproduction, then, may not be as strong.
 This may also contribute to a willingness to admit that it “just happened,” instead of re-fashioning the introduction of parenting as a fully conscious choice.

-Hat tip to Philip Cohen at Family Inequality.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Hat tip to Philip Cohen at Family Inequality.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.